 - Users are logged in within a login timeframe of 1 hour.
-Exception to this login timeframe occurs when testing low density solutions such as GPU/graphics based configurations. - All desktops are pre-booted in advance of logins commencing. - All desktops run an industry-standard anti-virus solution.
+Exception to this login timeframe occurs when testing low density solutions such as GPU/graphics based configurations.
+With those configurations, users are logged on every 10-15 seconds. - All desktops are pre-booted in advance of logins commencing. - All desktops run an industry-standard anti-virus solution.
 Windows Defender is used for Windows 10 due to issues implementing McAfee.